refinedev/refine/documentation/docs/useSelect.md

 import basicUsage from '@site/static/img/use-select-basic-usage.png' import search from '@site/static/img/use-select-search.png'

-The `useSelect` hook allows you manage a Ant Design [Select](https://ant.design/components/select/) component.
-All we have to do is pass the `selectProps` it return to the `<Select>` component.
+The `useSelect` hook allows you to manage an Ant Design [Select](https://ant.design/components/select/) component when records in a resource needs to be used as options.
+All we have to do is pass the `selectProps` it returns to the `<Select>` component.
 In addition, we can use the `queryResult` and `defaultValueQueryResult` value it returns to us.

 Now let's examine what `useSelect` does, with step-by-step examples.
 So let's start by suppose our `dataProvider` has an endpoint that returns categories as follows.